 The combination of these projected conditions could increase the likelihood of damage to structures within the lease premises during the term of the lease.
-The dock and ramp are adaptable to variable water levels but may require more frequent maintenance to avoid dislodgement and ensure continued function during and after storm seasons.
+The ramp and floating boat dock are adaptable to variable water levels but may require more frequent maintenance to avoid dislodgement and ensure continued function during and after storm seasons.
+The fixed deck and retaining wall may need reinforcement to withstand higher levels of flood exposure.
 Regular maintenance, as required by the lease, will reduce the likelihood of severe structural degradation or dislodgement.
-Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland are located in an area that may be subject to effects of climate change, including sea-level rise.
+Pursuant to the proposed lease, the

+Applicant acknowledges that the lease premises and adjacent upland are located in an area that may be subject to effects of climate change, including sea-level rise.